Bayesian Variable Selection for Function-on-Scalar Regression Models: a comparative analysis: Simulation study

-As an example, Figure \ref{coefsp_selecionados} presents the estimates $\hat{\beta}_{l}(.)$’s of the partial functional coefficients selected by the model (data with $m=10$ and configurations with $K=10$ and $\mu=0.1$ for the two dispersion levels) and the estimates of the functional intercept $\hat{\beta}_{0}(.)$.
-Figure \ref{coefsp_selecionados} also shows the 95\% credible bands for the functional coefficients the model selected.
-We computed these bands as follows.
-First, the two hundred vectors of parameters sampled by the Gibbs sampler were taken to construct the bands.
-Then the curves of the functional coefficients were generated through each of these vectors, totalling two hundred curves per functional coefficient.
-With this, by fixing $t$, it is possible to calculate the necessary quantiles for the construction of the credible bands since there are two hundred possible points for each functional coefficient and each $t$.
-The quantiles used to define the lower and upper bands were $2.5\%$ and $97.5\%$.
+As an example of results from one of the simulated datasets, Figure \ref{coefsp_selecionados} shows the estimates \(\hat{\beta}_{l}(t)\) of the partial functional coefficients selected by the model, along with 95\% credible bands for a configuration with \(\mu=0.1\) under two dispersion levels (\(\sigma=0.2\) and \(\sigma=20\)).
+The credible bands were computed using two hundred parameter vectors sampled by the Gibbs sampler, generating two hundred corresponding curves for each partial functional coefficient.
+Quantiles at \(2.5\%\) and \(97.5\%\) were then used to define the lower and upper bounds at each point \(t\).

-The first relevant fact to be highlighted in Figure \ref{coefsp_selecionados} is the ability of the model to exactly select the covariates that were used in the generation of synthetic data when using the configuration with $K=10$ and $\mu=0.1$.
-Observing the posterior samples of each $Z_{l}$ (not shown here), it is also verified that there was perfect agreement between the sampling points and the real values of the latent variables, meaning that a sample was obtained with all quantities equal to one for the cases in which $Z_{l}=1$ in the synthetic data, as well as a sample with all quantities equal to zero for the cases in which $Z_{l}=0$.
-This is seen in both data dispersion scenarios ($\sigma=0.2$ and $\sigma=20$).

-The model's ability to select the covariates used in the synthetic data generation remains high with other $K$ and $\mu$ configurations.
-This property will be further investigated in the study with replications presented in Section \ref{secao_simulacoes_PARTE2}.
-A high fitting capacity is also observed in Figure \ref{coefsp_selecionados}, mainly in the scenario with low dispersion data.
-The true and estimated curves overlap, making it impossible to distinguish them only by graphic visualization.
-The estimation naturally loses precision when considering data with a higher noise level, but the model still provides satisfactory estimates.

-Although only the functional coefficients $Z_{3}\beta_{3}(t)$ and $Z_{5}\beta_{5}(t)$ are different from zero, since $\hat{Z}_{3}$ and $\hat{Z}_{5}$ are equal to one, the proposed model still provides the estimates of the other $\beta_{l}(t)$’s, even if the latent variables nullify such estimates.
-Figure \ref{coefsp_excluded} presents the estimates of all other partial functional coefficients associated with the covariates excluded from the model.
-All the functional estimates in Figure \ref{coefsp_excluded} are around zero, regardless of the degree of dispersion of the synthetic data used.
-This pattern for the partial functional coefficients of the excluded covariates is expected due to the very characterization of the full conditional distributions of the basis expansion coefficients (the $\bb$’s) as a function of the respective latent variables.